Aleksa Šantić: Works

 During his life he wrote six volumes of poetry (1891, 1895, 1900, 1908, 1911, 1913), as well as some dramatizations in verse, the best of which are Pod maglom (In the Fog; 1907) and Hasan-Aginica (1911).
 He also translated Heine's Lyrisches Intermezzo (1897–1898), prepared an anthology of translated German poets, Iz nemacke lirike (From German Lyrics; 1910), made Bosnian renderings of Schiller's Wilhelm Tell (1922) and translated Pjesme roba (Poems of a Slave; 1919) from the Czech writer Svatopluk Čech.
 He also translated successfully from German. Šantić was one of the founders of the cultural newspaper "Dawn" as the president of the Serbian Singing Society "Gusle".
-There he met and socialized with famous poets of that era: Svetozar Ćorović, Jovan Dučić, Osman Đikić, Milan Rakić. Šantić died on 2 February 1924 in his hometown of tuberculosis.
+There he met and socialized with famous poets of that era: Svetozar Ćorović, Jovan Dučić, Osman Đikić, Milan Rakić.

+Šantić died on 2 February 1924 in his hometown of tuberculosis.
+He is interred at the Mostar Old Cemetery.

 Legacy

-Aleksa Šantić is a village in Serbia named after this poet.
-He is also pictured on 10 Bosnia and Herzegovina convertible marks bill.
+His portrait is on avers of ten (10) Bosnia and Herzegovina convertible marks banknote.

-In 1920 Sokol Union in Mostar was named after Šantić.
-In 1969 the Assembly of the Mostar municipality established the Literature Award "Aleksa Šantić" in honor of centinel of his birth.
+In his hometown Mostar, a life size statue is erected In 1920 Sokol Union in Mostar was named after Šantić.
+In 1969 the Assembly of the Mostar municipality established the Literature Award "Aleksa Šantić" in honor of centennial of his birth.

-A bust of Aleksa Šantić is erected in Kalemegdan Park in Belgrade, Serbia.
+A village in Serbia is named after Aleksa Šantić, while a bust of him is erected in Kalemegdan Park in Belgrade, Serbia.

-In the 1980s a movie called Moj brat Aleksa (My Brother Aleksa) was produced in his memory.
+In the 1980s a TV film and series titled Moj brat Aleksa (My Brother Aleksa) was produced in his memory.